bimbomuri/DogBreedClassifier/README.md

 CNN to Classify Dog Breeds Using Transfer Learning Model architecture that uses part of a pre-trained model with accuracy on the test set of 80%.

+The blogpost can be found on : https://medium.com/@abimbolamuritala65/dog-breed-classifier-dsnd-capstone-project-f798d0f9836